 SJI International is one of three local international schools in Singapore (the other two are Hwa Chong International School and the Anglo-Chinese (International) School).
 These three local international schools are managed by the MOE, but they are privately funded and they have the freedom to set their own curricula and fees.
 While at least half of the students must be Singaporean, these schools tend to have a very international student community.

 It’s an academically selective school that admits it remains true to the heritage of the Lasallian’s “academic nature” where students “share the same drive”.
 Its more rigorous application process does help to maintain the school’s strong academic record, which means it may not appeal to families looking for a less academic experience.
+For students who thrive in a competitive environment and are looking for a more academically demanding curriculum, SJI International has an hardworking, purposeful and productive learning environment that reaps results.

 Read more: Local vs international schools in Singapore